PX4/PX4-Autopilot/apps/examples/README.txt

   on 2011-10-10 so I presume that the code is stable and there is no risk of maintaining duplicate logic in the NuttX repository.

+examples/keypadtest
+^^^^^^^^^^^^^^^^^^^

+  This is a generic keypad test example.
+It is similar to the USB hidkbd example, but makes no assumptions about the underlying keyboard interface.
+  It uses the interfaces of include/nuttx/input/keypad.h.

+  CONFIG_EXAMPLES_KEYPADTEST - Selects the keypadtest example (only need
+    if the mconf/Kconfig tool is used.

+  CONFIG_EXAMPLES_KEYPAD_DEVNAME - The name of the keypad device that will
+    be opened in order to perform the keypad test.
+Default: "/dev/keypad"

 examples/lcdrw
 ^^^^^^^^^^^^^^